MUSIC AUSTRALIA

 • Discoverability and working with digital service providers and radio networks to support Australian contemporary music.

 You must submit support material with your application.
-The industry advisors will review your support material including your budget, evidence of your matched funding and whether the activity is confirmed.
+The industry advisors will review your support material including your evidence of your matched funding and whether the activity is confirmed.
 It can also be used to gain a better understanding of your activity, and arts practice.

 We strongly advise you to include evidence of confirmed activity (such as letters and invitations).